Not as good as Steam In-home streaming. But not bad either, especially with Ethernet.

 Anyway, then you just hit start and wait for a while and hope it finds your PS4.
 In my experience you needed to turn on the PS4 manually, but I'm assuming that if I allowed my PS4 to be in low-power mode (that mode where it's kind of shut of but still powers the USB ports and downloads updates) it would automatically turn on.

 And then you're off!

-First up I accidentally tried it when my PS4 was connected to Wifi (I seriously fucking hate how Sony consoles (PS3 and PS4) automatically doesn't disconnect from Wifi when they detect an active ethernet connection).
+First up I accidentally tried it when my PS4 was connected to Wifi (I wish Sony consoles (PS3 and PS4) would disconnect from Wifi when they detect an active ethernet connection).
 As I thought it was over Ethernet I wasn't very happy with the results.
 But now, thinking about it, considering my PS4 was connected over 802.11n I think the results are pretty good now!

 The controls felt very floaty and unresponsive.

 I had a lot of framerate issues with it (probably Wifi to blame) and the controls weren't super responsive.
 It was playable for just farming easy enemies, but I would not wanna fight any harder monsters or bosses with my PS4 connected to wifi.

 This game gave me some solid hiccups and I also lost control over my right stick sometimes.
 I'd use it for PvE, it was pretty okay as long as the hiccups didn't happen.
 Input delay made aiming alot harder though.